 A brief history

 Our chorus was first formed in 1987 as ‘Keyne Harmony’ and consisted of 8 or 9 people.
-We rehearsed then as we do now, once a week — but, in those days, we rehearsed in a member’s home.
+We rehearsed then, as we do now, once a week — but, in those days, we rehearsed in a member’s home.

 In 1996 we changed our name to Junction 14 and updated our club image.

 Junction 14’s main purpose is to promote the singing of songs sung ‘a cappella’— without any accompaniment.

 Some of our songs are in the ‘barbershop’ style.
 The four parts of barbershop harmony are Lead (usually the melody line), Bass, Baritone (known as ‘Bari’) and Tenor.
 There are more details about our four parts here.

 The Ladies Association of Barbershop Singers (LABBS) holds an annual national competition, known as Convention.

 We also enter local Music Festivals and competitions — mainly because we enjoy it, but also because we feel that the experience is good for us and teaches us skills that we probably could not pick up in any other way.